 July Moon Phases

-July's full moon was known by early Native American tribes as the Buck Moon because the male buck deer would begin to grow their new antlers at this time of year.
-This moon has also been known as the Thunder Moon and the Hay Moon.
+Early Native American tribes knew July's full Moon as the Buck Moon because the male buck deer would begin to grow their new antlers.
+This Moon has also been known as the Thunder Moon and the Hay Moon.

 Full Moon and New Moon for July 2022